Pulmonary Embolism: What It Is, Risk Factors, Symptoms, Types & Treatment

 Pulmonary emboli are classified based on their severity and how long they have been in the lungs.

-• Acute: This is when patients come to the hospital at the time or shortly after a blood clot travels to the lungs (hours to days).
+• Acute: This is shortly after a blood clot travels to the lungs (hours to days).

 • Sub-acute: This is when patients present days to weeks after the clot forms.
-This usually happens when patients wait a little while to see if symptoms get better before coming into the hospital.
+This usually happens when patients wait a little while to see if symptoms get better.
 In some cases, symptoms may also be more gradual in onset.

 • Chronic thromboembolic pulmonary hypertension (CTEPH): CTEPH is a condition where blood clots accumulate and block the lung arteries over time.
 This leads to high blood pressure in the lungs (pulmonary hypertension) and potentially heart failure.